 What about mobile sports betting apps in Michigan?

 As described above, online and mobile sports betting in Michigan is permitted under these new laws.
-However, legislators have not written out the specifics, so that facet of sports betting will take some time to unwind.
 It’s believed early 2021 may be the timeline for developing rules and having sportsbook operators make plans to abide by them.